citelab/JAMScript/README.md

 sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-5 1
 ```

-JAMScript uses tcc.
+JAMScript uses a slightly modified tcc.
 You can get tcc and install it as follows.
 ```
 cd to your downloads directory git clone http://github.com/wenger/tcc.git